slategroup/analytics.js/Readme.md

 1. Look at the package.json file.
 This should list almost all of the integrations available, you can find more at [https://github.com/segment-integrations/](https://github.com/segment-integrations/)
 2. Add the new integration to lib/integrations.js
+3. Run the make file (see above)
-3. Update your code wherever you actually run your `analytics.initialize` to include the new integration and its options (see the lib/index.js of the integration on github)
+4. Update your code wherever you actually run your `analytics.initialize` to include the new integration and its options (see the lib/index.js of the integration on github)

 ## Documentation